 Professor Johan Schot Biography

-Johan Schot is Professor of Comparative Global History at the Centre for Global Challenges (UGLOBE) at Utrecht University, Netherlands.
-He is Academic Director of the Transformative Innovation Policy Consortium and the Deep Transitions research project coordinated from the Science Policy Research Unit at the University of Sussex Business School.
-He was previously Director of the Unit (SPRU) from 2014 to 2018.
+Johan Schot is Professor of Global History and Sustainability Transitions at the Centre for Global Challenges at Utrecht University.
+He is Academic Director of the Transformative Innovation Policy Consortium (TIPC) and the Deep Transitions research project coordinated from the Science Policy Research Unit at the University of Sussex Business School.

 Johan’s twitter bio saliently describes him as a ‘traveller through time’.
 This expression perfectly encapsulates the fascination and esteem he distinguishes for history with its power to illuminate the past and the future.
 Inspired and driven by the historical imagination, his research focuses on identifying the theories, concepts and narratives that have contributed to transition, change and development in our global society.
 His two main strands of work orientate around developing Transformative Innovation Policy (TIP), through the Transformative Innovation Policy Consortium (TIPC), to meet the needs of the world in the 21st century; and growing the theory of the Second Deep Transition which he believes is occurring in the world today and that is the root of our current issues.
 He has also published extensively on the creation of the EU, examining how the EU’s ‘Europe’ came to be by identifying the issues which highlight the possible reasons for its current obstacles and difficulties with his book Writing the Rules for Europe.

 With interconnected international issues of inequality, growing migration, faltering economies, climate change, cyber-insecurity and terrorism, Professor Schot demonstrates, by interweaving the teachings of history through disciplines and communications, that we can understand and shape global progress to address the societal and the environmental tests of our time as characterised by the United Nations Sustainable Development Goals.
-He is concentrating on this research aim as Academic Director of TIPC and as Professor of Comparative Global History at the Utrecht Centre for Global Challenges (UGLOBE).
+He is concentrating on this research aim as Academic Director of TIPC and as Professor of Global History and Sustainability at the Utrecht Centre for Global Challenges.

 Johan’s navigations through disciplines have led him to become one of the founding minds in the creation of Sustainability Transitions Studies – a fairly recent field of enquiry in academic research circles.
 The foundations of this discipline were laid with his co-direction of a €20 million Sustainability Transitions research program, his editorship of the Routledge ‘Studies of Sustainability Transitions’ book series and his co-authorship of the seminal 2010 monograph ‘Transitions Towards Sustainable Development.
 New Directions in the Study of Long Term Transformative Change’.